finnvoor/Transcoding/README.md

 ```

 ### VideoDecoder
-`VideoEncoder` is an object that takes `CMSampleBuffer`s containing `CMBlockBuffers`s containing compressed H264/HEVC data and outputs a stream of `CMSampleBuffer`s containing `CVPixelBuffer`s. `VideoDecoder` is initialized with a `Config` containing various optional decompression settings.
+`VideoDecoder` is an object that takes `CMSampleBuffer`s containing `CMBlockBuffers`s containing compressed H264/HEVC data and outputs a stream of `CMSampleBuffer`s containing `CVPixelBuffer`s. `VideoDecoder` is initialized with a `Config` containing various optional decompression settings.

 #### Usage
 ```swift